How to Configure and Connect Django with MySQL Step by Step

 Connectors for each database engine

-*** cannot open file include 'mysql.h' ***
+*** cannot open include file 'mysql.h' ***

-Testing the UNofficial version of the MySQL connector
+Testing the UNOFFICIAL version of the MySQL connector

 pip install PyMySQL